sinairv/Cpp-Tutorial-Samples/ReadMe.md

 ## References

 Beside several Internet sources, these are the main references that I used during the course of creating these samples.
 Most of the samples are adopted from the first reference.
+Even many of the comments are quoted from it.
 I strongly recommend studying the first reference, if you are learning C++ as a *first* programming language.

 [1] H. Deitel and P. Deitel, *C++ How to Program*, 5th ed.
 Prentice Hall, Jan.
 2005.